Process & Statistics

 They're all worth reading - especially the Best of the Blogs - but there are a few you really need to read.
-These are the blog entries from that really cut deep into our admissions process.
-Not only what we're looking for, but what we want of you and for you, and how much we care about the work that we do.
+These are the blog entries from that cut deep into our admissions process.
+Not only what we're looking for, but what we want from you and for you, and how much we care about the work that we do.
 These blogs, better than anything else, will help you "get" what the MIT Admissions process is all about.

 They include, in no particular order: